 Even though Marseille is in the deep south of France, it got great over-land connections to many cities all over Europe.
 If you’re visiting by car, be aware that you’re visiting an extremely busy city with very limited space.
 Parking a car can cost up to 30 euros a day in a parking garage in the city center.

 Marseille has its own airport, with international flights arriving from many destinations.
 The airport is 27 km northwest of the city center.
 Get there by using an airport shuttle bus from Saint Charles train station.
-Search for your flight option here.

 Best Cafes and Restaurants in Marseille

-- Don Gobi (Meditarian)
+- Don Gobi (Mediterranean)

 - L’Infusion (Tea & delicous bites)